DomiKamu/OhmerPrems/docs/modules/6OP-DX-Kompakt/Manual.md

 Due to its reduced size (regardling its big brother, the _6OP-DX_ module), the _6OP-DX Kompakt_ module doesn't permit to do sound design, so voices cannot be edited.
 However, **MONOPHONIC** state (per voice) may be toggled on or off, and modulation matrix can be edited for any voice (including copy/paste feature between voices).

-The best way is to open **.6opsynth** file (full synthesizer file), made by _6OP-DX_ module (who permit to edit sounds and modulation matrices).
-However, depending your needs, you'll can open a partial (cartridge-based) **.6opcart** file (this load the file in the currently selected bank, for 32 voices, including "extensions"), or import a DX7 SysEx file made by a real DX7 synthesizer, or compatible software (but without featured "extensions", such operator ON/OFF states and modulation matrices).
+The best way is to open **.6opsynth** file (full synthesizer file), made by _6OP-DX_ module (who permit to edit DX7 parameters per voice), even if _6OP-DX Kompakt_ module is able to save to any proprietary format, too.

+However, depending your needs, you'll can open a partial (cartridge-based) **.6opcart** file (this load the file in the currently selected bank, for 32 voices, including "extensions"), a single-voice **.6opvoice** file (this load the file in the currently selected bank, selected voices, including "extensions"), or import a DX7 SysEx file made by a real DX7 synthesizer, or compatible software (but without featured "extensions", such operator ON/OFF states and modulation matrices).

 So you'll can consider:
-- 6OP-DX (the huge module) either as voice synthesizer **AND** as voice (sound) editor, including modulation matrices (per voice).
+- 6OP-DX (the huge module) either as voice synthesizer **AND** as DX7 voice (sound) editor.
-- 6OP-DX Kompakt as "player", for final production in your racks, mainly to save space because 6OP-DX module is huge!
+- 6OP-DX Kompakt as "player", for final production in your racks, mainly to save space in your racks.

+:information_source: Both modules are able to create/edit the modulation matrix (for each voice), save/load single-voice **.6opvoice** files, save/load 32-voice cartridge **.6opcart** files, and save/load full synthesizer **.6opsynth** files.

 ---